Churn reason

 Use these anchors to move from the churn reason itself into the signals, workflow, and related pages that help the team act on it.

 Customers cancel when they stop trusting the information the product shows or the outcomes it drives.
 Trust issues can come from accuracy problems, unclear logic, or weak transparency.
-In B2B SaaS, that reason matters only when the team can see what sits behind it.
+For subscription SaaS teams with real churn, that reason matters only when the team can see what sits behind it.

 One customer saying "Data quality or trust issues" is feedback.
 The same reason appearing across the same plan, segment, or customer stage is a business problem.